walquis/http-class/10.2-sinatra-server-with-activerecord-model/README.md

 sqlite> insert into users ( firstname, login ) values ( 'Bob', 'bloblaw' );
 ```

 Check that you can query it back.
-(Notice how 'id' has automatically been assigned to 1.
-That's due to the 'autoincrement' property we gave it above, when creating the table).
+(Notice how 'id' has automatically been assigned to 1, thanks to the 'autoincrement' property we gave it when creating the table).
 ```
 sqlite> select * from users;
 1|Bob|bloblaw